theovergrownnetwork/theovergrownnetwork/README.md

 people who treat me as the character im cosplaying (unless stated otherwise, it is a cosplay! do not treat me like the character, it makes me extremely uncomfortable.)

 people who make nsfw avatars (ur weird)

+changleing skins,, idk yall just dont respect dni and r so dramamtic when i tell yall to fuck off?? go interact with people who want to.

 people who are rude to anyone in my friend group! kys i do not like you!